 Q: What's the culture like at SurveyMonkey?

 A: People who want to join the troop here at SurveyMonkey have an intrinsic natural curiosity.
 We're an extraordinarily curious bunch of people.
 It's right in the DNA of who we are as a company.
 We are encouraged to consistently ask questions, to consistently be thinking about how to approach things in a creative, innovative way, and, most importantly, how to take data and insights and make informed decisions based on all of the things that we're able to glean from surveys.
 So you can say, SurveyMonkey is where the curious come to grow.
 Our mission is to power the curious, and so curiosity is something that is really celebrated company-wide and in our culture.
-It's really easy to ask questions, challenge ideas, come up with fresh perspectives, and as a creative leader, for me that's really invaluable.
+It's really easy to ask questions, challenge ideas, and come up with fresh perspectives, and as a creative leader, for me that's really invaluable.

 Q: What is the process for creating video at SurveyMonkey?

 A: The process of creating any video is time intensive.
 For me here at SurveyMonkey, we actually have two different flows: one for live action and one for animation.
 They both can take a lot of time.
 But take, for instance, a live-action shoot that we might be doing somewhere.
 There are so many things that we need to coordinate.
 We need to coordinate the location.
 We need to coordinate all of the prepping prior, say, to an interview.
 There might be casting.
 There might be travel involved that's needed.
 There's a chain of approvals that has to happen.
 All of those components would be really difficult to juggle without having one central place like Wrike to put it all together.

 Q: What made you realize you needed a solution to help streamline that process?